A warm welcome to the LDC project in 2021

 I encourage you to read the latest updates which provide a comprehensive overview of the project’s achievements thus far:

-Pictured, from left, are: Rodger Walker and Chris Poole (NQ Dry Tropics), with Paul Humphreys (Department of Agriculture and Fisheries) at the Paddock to Reef training organised by the Great Barrier Reef Foundation and hosted by NQ Dry Tropics.
+Pictured, from left, are: Rodger Walker and Chris Poole (NQ Dry Tropics), with Paul Humphreys (Department of Agriculture and Fisheries) at the Paddock to Reef training organised by the Great Barrier Reef Foundation and hosted by

 Testing aggregate strength by measuring slaking and dispersion in water.
 LDC staff attended soils training in Bowen earlier this year.